 01

 Gene-specific therapies and their mechanism of action

-The new class of gene-specific oligonucleotide drugs (Ag-PNA) is characterized by a short sequence of chemically modified DNA that acts on a single pathological target gene.
+The new class of Ag-PNA drugs is characterized by a short sequence of chemically modified DNA that acts at the source on a single pathological target gene, directly inhibiting the transcription process.

+01